 My experience in MHC has been so positive.
 I have worked with all the different areas in my department and have learned so much.
 Everyone has been so friendly and helpful.
 Almost every day I receive an email from a new person inviting me to a zoom to introduce themselves and to offer help.
 I have been given work that I have never done before but each time, I have been talked through it and told to ask for help if I needed it.

-Applications have now opened for 2022, head over to our Summer Intern Programme page for more information on how to apply.
+Applications are open now for the 2023 programme; head over to our Summer Intern Programme page for more details.